Chaos and localized phases in a two-body linear kicked rotor system: Introduction

-We consider the interacting (two-body) linear kicked rotor model to answer these questions about the interplay between chaos and quantum transport.
-Interactions in kicked rotor models can be introduced in several ways; the most common one is coupling the rotors in position space and less commonly in momentum space \cite{AdaTodIke88, HirTakMas95, WeiMulPic95, She00, WenLei09, BonKudMon10}.
-In this work, the momenta of the rotors are coupled together, generating classical chaotic dynamics.
-Analytic estimates of Lyapunov exponents are also obtained to indicate the presence of chaos.
-In contrast, coupling position variables do not generate chaotic dynamics for any interaction strength\cite{KesGanRef16}.
-It might be pointed out that previously a significant amount of work has been carried out on modeling interactions between rotors using noise \cite{She83,OttAntHan84,Coh91,Coh_2_91,Coh_3_91,ShiHuB95,Bor96,SchHenLut08}, dissipation \cite{Coh_3_91,DitGra90,DitGra_2_90,DyrMil95}, and non-linearity \cite{BenCasPik91,She93,PikShe08,Mie04,GarShe09,FlaKriSko09,MulAhnPik09,Gli11}. \\
+To answer these questions about dynamical phases, we consider an interacting (two-body) linear kicked rotor model and demonstrate that (a) chaos can be induced in interacting LKR if the momenta are coupled, and this leads to qualitatively rich dynamical features, (b) upon variation of parameters, a variety of phases -- classically induced localization, dynamical localization, subdiffusive and diffusive phases -- exist in LKR.
+Interactions in kicked rotor models can be introduced in several ways; usually by coupling the rotors in position space and less commonly in momentum space \cite{AdaTodIke88, HirTakMas95, WeiMulPic95, She00, WenLei09, BonKudMon10, SanArn20}.
+In this work, the momenta of the rotors are coupled together, generating classical chaotic dynamics in LKR.
+Analytic estimates of Lyapunov exponents are obtained to indicate the presence of chaos.
+In contrast, coupling the position variables does not generate chaotic dynamics for any interaction strength \cite{KesGanRef16}.
+It might be pointed out that considerable amount of work had focussed on modeling interactions between rotors using noise \cite{She83,OttAntHan84,Coh91,Coh_2_91,Coh_3_91,ShiHuB95,Bor96,SchHenLut08}, dissipation \cite{Coh_3_91,DitGra90,DitGra_2_90,DyrMil95}, and non-linearity \cite{BenCasPik91,She93,PikShe08,Mie04,GarShe09,FlaKriSko09,MulAhnPik09,Gli11}, though they do not study LKR system. \\

-Section \ref{sec:LKR} briefly introduces the LKR model, followed by a detailed discussion on the classical dynamics of momentum coupled linear kicked rotor (m-LKR) in Section \ref{sec:mLKR}.
-The quantum dynamics and corresponding dynamical phases in the parameter space of m-LKR are discussed in section \ref {sec:Loc_mLKR}.
-This is followed by the study on entanglement production in m-LKR in section \ref{sec:EE}.
-In section \ref {sec:conclusions} we have discussed the conclusions drawn from this study of m-LKR.
+Section \ref{sec:LKR} briefly introduces the LKR model, followed by a detailed discussion on the classical dynamics of momentum coupled linear kicked rotor ($m$-LKR) in Section \ref{sec:mLKR}.
+The quantum dynamics and corresponding dynamical phases in the parameter space of $m$-LKR are discussed in section \ref {sec:Loc_mLKR}.
+This is followed by the study on entanglement production in $m$-LKR in section \ref{sec:EE}.
+Section \ref {sec:conclusions} presents a brief summary of the results and conclusions.